input-output-hk/plutus-pioneer-program/LECTURE_NOTES.md

                 Writer s []
 ```

-What we did witt *foo* before, we can now do with *foo'*, and we get the same result.
+What we did with *foo* before, we can now do with *foo'*, and we get the same result.

 ```haskell
 Prelude Week04.Writer> foo' (number 1) (number 2) (number 3)